potherca-abandoned/Dark-Helmet/README.md

 #Once upon a time warp in deep space, the struggle between the nice & the rotten goes on...
+![Build Status][build_status]
 Or to be more precise, the struggle between Those Who Want To Get Things Done & Those Who Want To Know How Long It Took Them...

 ## Premise
 When logging time spent on work, I have gotten used to logging what I intendtto do _up front_.
 That saves me all the hassle of having to try and remember once I am done doing something and helps me stay more focussed on the task at hand.